by B.K. Borison

 Berkley, 2025.
 448 pages.
 Romance

-Book #1 in the "Heartstrings" series
+Book #1 in the series "Heartstrings"

 Aiden Valentine has a secret: he's fallen out of love with love.
 And as the host of Baltimore's romance hotline, that's a bit of a problem.
-But when a young girl calls in to the station asking for dating advice for her mom, the interview goes viral, thrusting Aiden and Heartstrings into the limelight.
+But when a young girl calls in asking for dating advice for her mom Lucie, the interview goes viral, thrusting Aiden and his show Heartstrings into the limelight.
 Lucie Stone thought she was doing just fine.
-She has a good job; an incredible family; and a smart, slightly devious kid.
-But when all of Baltimore is suddenly scrutinizing her love life-or lack thereof—she begins to question if she's as happy as she thought.
-Maybe a little more romance wouldn't be such a bad thing.
-Everyone wants Lucie to find her happy ending... even the handsome, temperamental man calling the shots.
-But when sparks start to fly behind the scenes, Lucie must make the final call between the radio-sponsored happily ever after or the man in the headphones next to her.
+But when all of Baltimore is suddenly scrutinizing her love life (or lack thereof), she begins to question if she's as happy as she thought.
+Everyone wants Lucie to find her happy ending – even the handsome, temperamental man calling the shots.
+When sparks start to fly behind the scenes, Lucie must make the final call between the radio-sponsored Happily Ever After and the man right next to her.

 This was a sweet, fluffy romance that I really enjoyed.
 The premise was original, and the writing was very well done.
 The audio format naturally lends itself well to the "on air" portions, and it was clever how these sections were portrayed.
 The pacing did lull in a few spots, but that's nothing unforgivable.
 I do think Aiden needs therapy, but don't we all?